National Alliance to End Domestic Abuse

 All members and non-members are required to log in.
 Please enter your User ID and Password below.
 If you do not have a User ID and Password, please select "New User Registration" to register.

 Then and Now: Reflecting on the Domestic Violence Movement

 Thursday, December 17th

 12:00 - 1:30 p.m.
 Eastern

 Lois Galgay Reckitt and Rose Garrity have been leaders in the field of domestic violence since the 1970s.
 In this webinar, they will reflect on the history of the movement, considering what has changed, what has stayed the same and what emerging issues are impacting the field today.

 By the conclusion of this webinar, participants will be able to:

-- Consider the effectiveness of batterer programs
+- Consider the history of the domestic violence movement

 Join the National Alliance today so you won't miss a webinar in our 2015-2016 series!

 You can also see and purchase individual past webinars here.